 2. Fear

 When you’re afraid of losing your partner, you may say ‘I love you’ often to reel your partner back in.
 Your partner may have done something that made you feel jealous.
-Saying ‘I love you’ too much, in this case, is a way to grab their hand and pull them back to you figuratively.
+Overly saying ‘I love you’ in this case is a way to grab their hand and pull them back to you figuratively.
+Clingy partners often say ‘I love you’.
+It’s the anxiety of losing their partner that makes them say it more than love.

 3. Buttering